 In fact, as many as 45% of search results contain video in some European countries.
 It’s safe to say that Google will continue to add video to its search results which is great for video marketers.

-When creating videos it’s important to consider video SEO to give yours the best chance of appearing in SERPs.
+When creating videos it’s important to consider video marketing SEO to give yours the best chance of appearing in SERPs.

 13. Expect To See More Candid Celebrity Endorsement Videos